A meta-investigation of combinatorial mutation signatures in broad disease categories

 Using the vast genotype data archive of the UK Biobank, the proposed study aims to address three research questions:

-* Are there genetic defect patterns common to broad categories of disease such as all cancers, all psychiatric disorders, or all musculoskeletal disorders?
+* Are there combinatorial genotypic variant signatures common to broad categories of disease such as all cancers, all psychiatric disorders, or all musculoskeletal disorders?

-* Are there genotypic variant signatures allowing stratification of patients that could inform the risk of developing a disorder and likelihood of drug therapy response?
+* Are there combinatorial genotypic variant signatures allowing stratification of patients that could inform the risk of developing a disorder or its complications when affected and likelihood of drug therapy response?

 * Identification of individual variants (SNPs), multi-SNP clusters and/or multi-SNP & phenotype factor clusters that are commonly associated with broad categories of disease, that is, found in significantly higher numbers of cases compared to healthy controls

 * Identification of protective multi-SNP signatures that are found in significantly larger numbers of healthy controls compared to afflicted individuals